penwern/curate-documentation/docs/documentation.markdown

 your own personal content, which would not normally be part of a group archive.

-Files uploaded into Personal are virus checked once and cannot be moved out into any other area of Curate <span style="font-size: 8pt;vertical-align: super;">TM</span>.
+Files uploaded into Personal are virus checked once and should not be moved out into any other area of Curate <span style="font-size: 8pt;vertical-align: super;">TM</span>.

-If you have files in Personal that you later want to add to the archive, you will need to re-upload into Quarantine, or if you don't have a local copy, download from Personal and then re-upload into Quarantine.
+If you have files in Personal that you do want to add to the archive, you should move them into Quarantine so they can be submitted for a full quarantine period.

 Files in Personal are not characterised, but you do have basic file information available and you can add descriptive metadata.
 Note that